MomoMizu94/Youtube-Downloader/README.txt

 To do list:
 - Executable ✓
 - Updated to yt_dlp ✓
-- Option to download either video or audio separately
+- Option to download audio separately ✓
 - Option for different resolutions
 - Test pathing on Windows
 - Fix encoder prompt when mistyping wrong choice